gabrielecirulli/ecco/README.md

-# Ecco - a python HTTP server
+# Ecco - a small python HTTP server
 ## About
 Ecco is a simple (and probably stupid :P) HTTP server written in Python for learning purposes.
 This is my first ever attempt to work on anything so closely related to sockets/HTTP/peer-to-peer communication.